 7. Insomnia (2002)

 A Christopher Nolan film is a Christopher Nolan film.
-That means, it promises a lot of great things into an even greater result.
-This result, you can effortlessly find it in “Insomnia”, a film about murder, guilt and a whole lot of sleep deprivation.
-Robert DeNiro plays a homicide detective who is sent to a small Alaskan town in order to uncover the murder of a teenage girl.
-However things go wrong when encountering the suspect in a blind confrontation, in the mids of a thick mass of fog.
-This town, where the sun never sets, is a strange, strange place where suspense floats through the air and only ceases to exist once the screen goes dark and we sigh of relief.
+That means, it promises a lot of great things.
+“Insomnia” is a film about murder, guilt, and a whole lot of sleep deprivation.
+Al Pacino plays a homicide detective who is sent to a small Alaskan town in order to uncover the murder of a teenage girl.
+However, things go wrong when encountering the suspect in a blind confrontation, in the midst of a thick mass of fog.
+This town, where the sun never sets, is a strange, strange place where suspense floats through the air and only ceases to exist once the screen goes dark and we heave a sigh of relief.

 Read More: Movies Like The Prestige